Murli0399/Project_Pulse/README.md

 - POST /logout
   - Description: Logs out the current user and invalidates the session token.
-  - Request Body: JSON object containing token field with the session token.
+  - Request Body: JSON object containing a token field with the session token.
   - Response: JSON object with a success message.

 ### Managers: